-A serviceman who has earned eight units (exclusive of health and physical education) in a secondary school program may be awarded secondary school credit for the satisfactory completion of acceptable courses taken from any of the following sources:
+An individual who has earned eight units (exclusive of Health and Physical Education) in a secondary school program may be awarded secondary school credit for the satisfactory completion of acceptable courses taken from any of the following sources:

 - a.
 United States Armed Forces Institute

-- b.
-United States Armed Forces Institute (USAFI) Subject Examination
+- United States Armed Forces Institute (USAFI) Subject Examination

-- c.
-High school courses offered through USAFI by cooperating colleges
+- High school courses offered through USAFI by cooperating colleges

 - d.
 Marine Corps Institute courses

 - e.
 Coast Guard Institute courses

 - f.
 Service school training

-Credit recommendation for educational experiences in the armed forces may be obtained by writing to the Commission on Accreditation of Service Experiences, American Council on Education, One Dupont Circle, Washington, D. C., 20036
+Credit recommendation for educational experiences in the armed forces may be obtained by writing to the Commission on Accreditation of Service Experiences, American Council on Education, One Dupont Circle, Washington, D. C., 20036.

-APPENDIX D
+APPENDIX C

-NON-PUBLIC SECONDARY SCHOOLS SEEKING ACCREDITATION FROM THE STATE BOARD OF EDUCATION SHALL MEET THE STANDARDS AS OUTLINED IN THIS BULLETIN.
+NON-PUBLIC SECONDARY SCHOOLS SEEKING ACCREDITA-TION FROM THE BOARD OF EDUCATION SHALL MEET THE STANDARDS AS OUTLINED IN THIS BULLETIN.